JonGabilondoAngulo/Organismo-iOS-Driver/README.md

 The App must embed the Organismo-iOS framework.
 This means that the framework must be copied to the Apps Frameworks folder.
 Xcode provides an easy way to embed a framework.
 Look in the target's General section.

 ## Injecting Organismo-iOS into Compiled Apps
 It is possible to inject the framework into already compiled Apps (.ipa files).
-Look into "bypass" repository.
+Look into [bypass](https://github.com/JonGabilondoAngulo/bypass) repository.

 ## Connecting to Organismo-Desktop
+Organismo-iOS framework opens a port in 5567 to communicate.
+Use [Organismo-Desktop](https://github.com/JonGabilondoAngulo/Organismo-Desktop) to connect to the App.